shardaishwak/traventure/README.md

 ---

-# Traventure
+# Itinerar

-**Traventure** is a state-of-the-art travel application designed to revolutionize how you plan, book, and manage your trips.
+**Itinerar** is a state-of-the-art travel application designed to revolutionize how you plan, book, and manage your trips.
 Whether you're traveling solo or with a group, Traventure provides an all-in-one platform for creating and managing detailed itineraries, booking accommodations and flights, and even handling communication in multiple languages.
 Leveraging AI-powered assistance and advanced APIs, Traventure simplifies every aspect of your travel experience, allowing you to focus on the journey itself.

 ## Table of Contents